Neighborhood Justice Program (NJP)

-Developed by LA City Attorney Mike Feuer, the Neighborhood Justice Program (NJP) is a neighborhood-focused restorative justice initiative addressing root causes of criminal behavior, reducing recidivism, enhancing community relationships and promoting public safety and qualify of life.
+Developed by LA City Attorney Mike Feuer, the Neighborhood Justice Program (NJP) is a neighborhood-focused restorative justice initiative addressing root causes of criminal behavior, reducing recidivism, enhancing community relationships and promoting public safety and quality of life.
 NJP is a pre–filing diversion program in which first-time offenders and other eligible individuals are given an opportunity to repair the harm they caused through a community-based process, instead of in a courtroom.
 It allows the individual to take responsibility while avoiding having a criminal record.
 The goal is that they have no future contact with law enforcement.

 NJP invites community members to play active roles as volunteer panelists.
 They directly engage with the individual to discuss the crime, the reasons it was committed and the harm it caused.
 Working together with the individual, they discuss what obligations (consequences) are appropriate given the crime and the harm caused.
 Such obligations can include community service, a letter of apology, restitution and classes aimed at ensuring that the individual never has contact with the law again.
 If the participant completes these obligations, no criminal case will be filed.
 If the participant fails to complete the obligations, the case is referred back to the City Attorney for prosecution.
-Apply to become a volunteer panelist!
+Apply to become a volunteer panelist.

 Since its inception, NJP has received over 5,000 referrals of individuals eligible to participate.
 The recidivism rate for individuals that have successfully completed NJP is 5%.
 In addition, 22,000 hours of community service have been completed by NJP participants.